arithmetician/knn-prediction-project-for-Telco/README.md

 *   joblib (for saving and loading the trained model)
 *   google.colab.sheets (for interactive data exploration in Google Sheets)

-## How to Run

-1. Clone the repository.
-2. Ensure you have the necessary libraries installed (`pip install pandas numpy matplotlib seaborn scikit-learn joblib google.colab`).
-3. Run the Python notebook.
-4. (Optional) If you implement the Streamlit app, follow the instructions to run the app locally.

 ## Future Work

 *   Explore more advanced feature engineering techniques.
-*   Experiment with other classification algorithms (e.g., Logistic Regression, Support Vector Machines, Random Forests, Gradient Boosting).
+*   Experiment with other classification algorithms ( Random Forests).
 *   Perform hyperparameter tuning for the selected models.
 *   Address class imbalance if necessary.
 *   Deploy the model as a web application (e.g., using Streamlit or Flask).